cvat-ai/cvat/site/content/en/docs/manual/advanced/consensus.md

 3. Open this task, and assign workers to the consensus jobs
    1. ![consensus task](/images/consensus_task.jpeg)
    2. ![assigned workers](/images/assigned_workers.jpeg)
-4. This are the annotations made by `worker 1`
+4. This is the annotations made by `worker 1`
    1. ![frame 1](/images/worker_1_1.jpeg)
    2. ![frame 2](/images/worker_1_2.jpeg)
    3. ![frame 3](/images/worker_1_3.jpeg)
-5. This are the annotations made by `worker 2`
+5. This is the annotations made by `worker 2`
    1. ![frame 1](/images/worker_2_1.jpeg) In this frame the annotations are significantly off by our expectations.
    2. ![frame 2](/images/worker_2_2.jpeg) In this frame worker 2 hasn't annotated one of the dogs.
    3. ![frame 3](/images/worker_2_3.jpeg)